BU-ISCIII/relecov-tools/README.md

 \    \  /   |__ / |__  |    |___ |    |   |  \    /
 /    /  \   |  \  |    |    |    |    |   |   \  /
 /    |--|   |   \ |___ |___ |___ |___ |___|    \/
-RELECOV-tools version 1.3.0
+RELECOV-tools version 1.5.0
 Usage: relecov-tools [OPTIONS] COMMAND [ARGS]...

 Options:
   --version            Show the version and exit.
   -v, --verbose        Print verbose output to the console.
--l, --log-file <filename>  Save a verbose log to a file.
+  -l, --log-path TEXT  Creates log file in given folder.
+Uses default path in
+                       config or tmp if empty.
+  -d, --debug          Show the full traceback on error for debugging
+                       purposes.
+  -h, --hex-code TEXT  Define hexadecimal code.
+This might overwrite existing
---help                     Show this message and exit.
+                       files with the same hex-code --help               Show this message and exit.

 Commands:
-  download               Download files located in sftp server. read-lab-metadata      Create the json compliant to the relecov schema... validate               Validate json file against schema. map                    Convert data between phage plus schema to ENA,... upload-to-ena          parse data to create xml files to upload to ena
+  download               Download files located in sftp server. read-lab-metadata      Create the json compliant to the relecov schema... send-mail              Send a sample validation report by mail. validate               Validate json file against schema. map                    Convert data between phage plus schema to ENA,... upload-to-ena          parse data to create xml files to upload to ena